tum-gis/citygml-change-detection/portable/README.md

 java -Xms<InitAmount>m -Xmx<MaxAmount>m -XX:+UseG1GC -jar CityGMLChangeDetection.jar -SETTINGS="Settings.txt"
 ```

- where `<InitAmount>` and `<MaxAmount>` indicates initial and maximum amount of heap space (in MB) respectively and are thus to be replaced by concrete non-zero integers.
+where `<InitAmount>` and `<MaxAmount>` indicate initial and maximum amount of heap space (in MB) respectively and are thus to be replaced by concrete non-zero integers.

  ### Modify Program Configurations